 SEARCHING FOR BORIS WEISFEILER

-Memorial dedicated to seventeen human rights victims of Pinochet's dictatorship, including Boris, was inaugurated on December 8 2013 in Santiago's Jewish Cemetery.
+Memorial service dedicated to seventeen human rights victims of Pinochet's dictatorship, including Boris, was held on December 8 2013 in Santiago's Jewish Cemetery.
 Engraved in the black granite monument are the words “That your souls remain linked to the bonds of life.”
 Also written on the stone is excerpt from the Torah, “Even unto them will I give in My house and within My walls a monument and a memorial better than sons and daughters; I will give them an everlasting memorial, that shall not be cut off.”

 THE WEISFEILER CASE: INDICTMENTS